 - We are committed to working with community partners on a local, provincial and national level to improve social policy and create social change.

 - We strive to foster an environment that supports team care and resiliency to vicarious traumatization and that provides professional growth and learning opportunities for Avalon team members, students and volunteers.

 - We strive to be flexible and accountable by developing policies, procedures and programs that are in keeping with our mission statement, principles and resources.

-- We support leadership and employment opportunities for women, trans people, and nonbinary people.
+- We support leadership and employment opportunities for women, trans, Two-Spirit, and non-binary people.

 We acknowledge that sexualized violence profoundly affects individuals, families and our community.
 We ask every member of our community to support us in assisting those who have been sexually victimized to heal from the injuries of such crimes.
 We challenge all people to help raise awareness surrounding sexualized violence and to create a world promoting individual freedom, safety, and empowerment.

 *Feminist Lens: Having an understanding of the root causes of sexualized violence—defined as social sexism and the oppression of marginalized groups—and a commitment to changing the social and political culture that condones, supports and permits it; then, applying that understanding and commitment in all planning, decision-making and actions.